 The bottom line

-If you’re feeling frustrated that you can’t use your Apple Card for balance transfers in any direction, there are some options for you to consider.
-However, you may want to start thinking more long-term about the Apple Card, and perhaps even transition to another card for all your regular spending.
+If you’re feeling frustrated that you can’t pay off your Apple Card how you want to, there are several easy workarounds to consider.
+However, you may want to start thinking more long-term about the Apple Card—and perhaps even transition to another card for all your regular spending.

-The Apple Card does offer lucrative rewards when you use it to complete purchases through Apple Pay, but plenty of other rewards credit cards for beginners will let you manage your debt however you want (and without all the red tape).
+The Apple Card does offer lucrative rewards when you use it to complete purchases through Apple Pay, but plenty of other starter credit cards will let you manage your debt however you want (and without all the red tape).